How to Grow and Care for the Chinese Parasol Tree

 Winter

-• Protection: If you live in a colder climate, consider wrapping the trunk with burlap to protect it from frost.
+- Protection: In colder climates, consider wrapping the trunk with burlap to protect against frost.

 Common Issues & Solutions